Sudo-Finance/Sudo-SDK/README.md

 ### Return Value

-Returns a `Promise` that resolves to a `TransactionBlock` object.
+Returns a `Promise` that resolves to a `Transaction` object.
 This object represents the transaction that will open the position when executed.

 ### Usage Example